Welcome to the Eoin Murray Memorial Scholarship website.

 Eoin passed away suddenly due to underlying heart conditions on the 14th of August, 2015 at the age of 23.
 While the loss felt by his passing can never really be alleviated, we are working to create something positive from it through this scholarship.
 With this scholarship, in association with the College of Arts, Celtic Studies and Social Sciences of University College Cork, we hope to both keep his spirit alive and to support others like him in their creative endeavours.
 Eoin would have given the world a great body of poetry, through the scholarship we aim to support the creation of such work in other young poets.

-We will award the first Eoin Murray Memorial Scholarship in May 2018 to a student of the Arts BA in association with UCC.
+We will award the Eoin Murray Memorial Scholarship annually to a student of the Arts BA in association with UCC.
 The recipient will be selected from a shortlist compiled by a judging panel which will include the UCC Writer-in-Residence, the Head of the School of English and lecturers in Creative Writing, the Librarian, and friends and family of Eoin Murray.

-The chosen student will receive €1500 and will submit a body of written work in August 2018 with an opportunity to perform the work at Eoin’s annual tribute night in Cork City.
+The chosen student will receive €1500 and will submit a body of written work with an opportunity to perform the work at Eoin’s annual tribute night in Cork City.

 This site is both a vehicle to communicate about the scholarship, and a repository for some of Eoin's work and the tributes created for him following his passing.
-With time, we plan on using the site as an archive of the scholarship recipients’ work, thus creating an enduring and tangible legacy and community in Eoin’s name.
+We will also use the site as an archive of the scholarship recipients’ work, thus creating an enduring and tangible legacy and community in Eoin’s name.

 Thank you for visiting and please feel free to get in touch, our email is contact[at]eoinmurray[dot]org.